Cyclone (1987 film)

-Cyclone is a 1987 science fiction action film about a woman who must keep the ultimate motorcycle from falling into the wrong hands.
-The film was directed by Fred Olen Ray, and stars Heather Thomas, Jeffrey Combs, Martine Beswick, Huntz Hall and Martin Landau.
+Cyclone is a 1987 science fiction action film directed by Fred Olen Ray, starring Heather Thomas, Jeffrey Combs, Martine Beswick, Huntz Hall and Martin Landau.
+It concerns a woman who must keep the ultimate motorcycle from falling into the wrong hands.

 Plot

-Teri (Heather Thomas) leaves the gym and stops by a motorcycle repair shop to pick up parts for her inventor boyfriend Rick (Jeffery Combs).
+Teri leaves the gym and stops by a motorcycle repair shop to pick up parts for her inventor boyfriend Rick.
 Rick has developed the ultimate motorcycle, the Cyclone.
 It is a $5 million bike equipped with rocket launchers and laser guns, which only needs oxygen to operate.
 The funding for the cutting edge motor cycle was provided by the government who wish to take control of the vehicle.
 In addition, local criminal arms dealers see the motorcycle as a bonanza and are attempting to steal it to sell on the black market.